-Sudan, or the Republic of Sudan (not to be confused with the world’s youngest nation, South Sudan) has a tricky visa procedure.
+Sudan or the Republic of Sudan (not to be confused with the world’s youngest nation, South Sudan) has a tricky visa procedure.
 But worry not; with this guide on how to get a visa for Sudan you’ll be ready to visit the true land of pyramids in no time!

 In fact, 2018 is a great year to plan a visit to Sudan as the visa policies of the country have been simplified a great deal.
-Travellers who have been to Sudan before this year will tell you stories of weird embassies, compulsory registrations and travel permits.
+Travelers who have been to Sudan before this year will tell you stories of weird embassies, compulsory registrations, and travel permits.
 Most of this is a thing of the past now!
 The embassies are more efficient than ever, the registration process has been simplified and the travel permits are no longer with us!
 There are still some things you need to know:

 Do you need a visa?

 While some countries of Africa or the Middle-East can get in visa-free, or at least with a visa on arrival, most of us still need to pay a visit to the nearest embassy.
-That is, unless you can score a letter of authorization through the Sudanese government (if you are well-connected enough).
+That is unless you can score a letter of authorization through the Sudanese government (if you are well-connected enough).
 We should also add that, sadly, Israeli passport holders and holders of non-diplomatic Bangladeshi passports are barred from visiting Sudan at the time being.

 You can check this page to find out what’s your situation.